The frequency with which children are identified as having a sentinel injury has QUADRUPLED since launch of the TRAIN Collaborative.

 - Because they often appear so seemingly minor, however, these sentinel injuries may not be recognized as abuse.

-Beginning with a Learning Session on June 5, 2018, participating practices will engage in a 12-month learning collaborative with quarterly data collection and educational calls.
+Practices may sign up through June 15 to engage in a 12-month learning collaborative with quarterly data collection and educational calls.
 The Ohio AAP will provide practice coaching to facilitate improvement and learning in practice driven areas, with flexible participation options.

 Practices may enroll below for this wave of the TRAIN Collaborative; participating providers will receive: